CodingHobby/Scaffoldme/README.md

 To add a new template you can run the command `scaffoldme add --name <name>`, where name is the name of the new template.
 If you omit the `name` parameter then the name of the current working directory gets assigned.

+To list all of the templates you have registered and their variants you can simply run the command `scaffoldme list`, and everything will be outputted.
+If you get any errors, you might want to check your file structure: it's likely you forgot to put your template in a "default" variant folder!

 Have fun!